mkchoi212/mkchoi212.github.io/_pages/About.md

 title: About
 permalink: /about/
 ---
-Hi, I'm Mike and I live in Seoul, Korea.
+Hi, I'm Mike and I'm a university student & developer.
 Thanks for visiting my site.

 I build iOS / Mac apps, dabble in other cool programming languages and write about software development when I have the time.
 More information can be found through <a href="https://www.linkedin.com/in/mikejschoi" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>